 It’s not very often that an anime comes out that has its main protagonist be the villain and does it so well.
 Overlord is a popular show that explores this idea and Youjo Senki would be a highly recommended for those who enjoy certain aspects of it.
 It follows Tanya Degurechaff, a Japanese salaryman reincarnated into a female child soldier, in a reality where magic coexists alongside an alternate timeline of World War One.
 The twist is that she fights for Germanian Empire and behaves far differently rather your stereotypical heroine.

 Youjo Senki is defined by the main female lead

 of Tanya as she ascends the ranks of the Imperial Army though bloodshed and maneuvering within its bureaucracy.
-What makes her character and story so interesting is that she provides a fascinating case study on villianary.
-From the onset, her ultimate objective is to live out a comfortable life by following the rules to an dogmatic degree and being competent.
-It is a mundane goal, far from the stereotypical ambitions of world domination, fame or riches, but it does ground her character to be relatable.
+What makes her character and story so interesting is that she provides a fascinating case study on villainy.
+Far from the standard ambitions of world domination, fame or riches, her ultimate objective is to live out a comfortable life by following the rules to an dogmatic degree and being competent.
+It is a mundane goal, but it does ground her character to be relatable.

 Being a sociopathic salaryman in her former life, Tanya runs afoul of a God due to her lack of empathy and atheism, which then causes her to be reborn into a grim world in order to unlock her faith in a higher power.
 The crux of the series is for Tanya to physically survive the ever expanding conflict that will become the First World War in this alternate timeline challenge for Tanya become twofold as she is to survive in this new world while not succumbing to the spiritual whims of God’s conversion efforts.